input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

     Record both pools in the Shelley Testnet spreadsheet.

 You have now successfully set up and run your own stake pool and learnt the basics of how to manage it.
 In the final exercises, we will test some operational parameters that are relevant to running a pool and see how to submit more forms of transaction.

+### Feedback

+Please provide any feedback or suggested changes to the tutorials or exercises by either raising an issue on the [cardano-tutorials repository](https://github.com/input-output-hk/cardano-tutorials) or by forking the repository and submitting a PR.

+Please provide any feedback or suggested changes on the node itself by raising an issue at the [cardano-node repository](https://github.com/input-output-hk/cardano-node).